 a.
 End User Licenses.
-Citrix hereby grants you a non-transferable license to use the software in a software as a service ("SaaS") or an appliance PRODUCT under the terms of this AGREEMENT.
-You may obtain a copy of the End User License Agreement at www.citrix.com/buy/licensing/product.
+Citrix hereby grants you a non-transferable license to use the software in a software as a service ("SaaS") or an appliance PRODUCT under the terms of the End User License Agreement located at www.citrix.com/buy/licensing/product.

-I have read, understand, and accept the terms of this Agreement.
+I have read, understand, and accept the terms of the license agreement.